Excel VBA to Loop Through Named Range (6 Suitable Examples)

 An Alternate Way to Apply Changes to Named Range in Excel VBA

-Besides all the looping described above, we can also apply formulas directly for a range or named range.
-For this example, we are going to achieve the same result using the UPPER function.
+Besides all the looping methods described above, we can also apply formulas directly to a range or named range.
+For example, we can achieve the same result as the methods above using the UPPER function, which converts any text string to uppercase, directly on the range.

 VBA Code to Loop Using UPPER Function